 Croatia’s most serious problem is its very high unemployment.
-Croatia had the third highest unemployment rate among EU countries, following Greece and Spain.
-As of September 2013, Croatia’s unemployment rate was 17.3%, up from 19.3% in the previous month but down from 22.4% in the previous year, according to the CBS.
+Croatia had the fourth highest unemployment rate among EU countries, following Greece, Spain and Cyprus.
+In March 2014, Croatia’s unemployment rate was 17.3%, up from 19.3% in the previous month but down from 22.4% in the previous year, according to the CBS.
 In February 2015, there were about 329,890 job-seekers in the country, according to the Croatian Employment Service (HZZ).